Durobot/raylib-zig-examples/README.md

    Alternatively, you can install Zig from your distribution's repositories, if they contain Zig 0.11.

 2. Install raylib.
-These examples were built using raylib 4.5.0, but an earlier or later version may work too.
+Versions 4.5 and 5.0 work.
+Earlier or later version may work too.
 Use one of the following methods:

    1. Install it from your distribution's repositories.
 For example on Arch you can do it with `pacman -S raylib` command.